Coffee is one of the most popular drinks in the world.

 For some people who wish to quit coffee, there are some unpleasant caffeine withdrawal symptoms to deal with.

-This article takes a look at the issue in detail and examines what these withdrawal symptoms are, why they happen and how we can deal with them.
+This article looks at the issue in detail and examines what these withdrawal symptoms are, why they happen and how we can deal with them.

 What is Caffeine Withdrawal?